 Connectivity Protocols

-Connectivity protocols enable IoT devices to connect, interact, and share data.
+Connectivity Protocols in iot devices to connect, interact, and share data.
 These are available in a wide range which offers diverse features and functionalities to support various IoT applications.
 It defines the rules and standards for data exchange.
 It also maintains compatibility across heterogeneous IoT devices.

 The functionalities provided by them offer varying ranges, power consumption levels, data transfer rates, and network coverage options.
 Some of the prominent examples of connectivity protocols are Wi-Fi, Cellular (3G, 4G, 5G), Bluetooth, Z-Wave, Zigbee, Ethernet, LoRaWAN, and Sigfox.
 Now let’s understand about each briefly-

-• Zigbee and Z-Wave- these are low-power, low-data-rate protocols. its applications are smart home automation applications that communicate over WiFi.
+- Zigbee and Z-Wave– Utilizing these both communication protocols of IoT, you don’t have any need for high power as it works on low-power and low-data rate protocols.
+Its applications are smart home automation applications that communicate over WiFi.

 IoT gateway